DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to Reproduce
 <!--
     Provide steps to reproduce the bug.
-If possible, create a demo illustrating the problem.
 -->

+Link to the example that reproduces the issue: &lt;put your link here&gt; (you can fork one of our pre-configured [examples on CodeSandbox](https://github.com/DevExpress/devextreme-reactive/issues/2358)).

 ### Screenshots